 - Report Results: Report these findings to Coastwalk using both the Coordinator Ocean Trash Data Form and the Beach Captain Summary Sheet by 1:00.
 Time is of the essence!

-- You can do this by joining us at Coastwalk’s post-clean up event picnic from 1-3 and bring your volunteer’s data cards, waiver forms, extra supplies, and Beach Captain Coordinator Ocean Trash Data Form & Beach Captain Summary sheets or by taking a photo of the Beach Captains Coordinator Ocean Trash Data Form & Beach Captain’s Summary Sheet and emailing to info@oastwalk by 1:00 or texting results to Connie White (alt. cell phone number to be provided at Beach Captain Training)
+- You can do this by joining us at Coastwalk’s post-clean up event picnic from 1-3 and bring your volunteer’s data cards, waiver forms, extra supplies, and Beach Captain Coordinator Ocean Trash Data Form & Beach Captain Summary sheets or by taking a photo of the Beach Captains Coordinator Ocean Trash Data Form & Beach Captain’s Summary Sheet and emailing to connie@coastwalk by 1:00 or texting results to Connie White (alt. cell phone number to be provided at Beach Captain Training)

 AFTER THE CLEANUP